Blue Ash Montgomery Symphony Orchestra

-an American orchestra based in Blue Ash, Ohio, a northeastern suburb of Cincinnati.
+a professional symphony orchestra based in Blue Ash, Ohio, a northeastern suburb of Cincinnati.
 It was founded in 1987 as the Blue Ash Symphony Orchestra by Paul Stanbery, who was also its first conductor.
 The first concert took place on July 5, 1987.

 In 2002, the orchestra became the Blue Ash Montgomery Symphony Orchestra.
 Blue Ash and Montgomery, a neighboring suburb of Cincinnati, provide operating support in equal amounts.
 Additional funding comes from Arts Wave of Greater Cincinnati, from various charitable foundations in the region, corporate and patron sponsorships and program advertising.

 Members

 The orchestra comprises 40-50 professional musicians, all members of the American Federation of Musicians, hired on a freelance basis.
-It presents four to five concerts annually which are free of charge, including outdoor concerts on Labor Day, Memorial Day and Independence Day.
+It presents six concerts annually which are free of charge, including outdoor concerts on Labor Day, Memorial Day and Independence Day.
 The orchestra also presents the Kindel Memorial Holiday Concert in December and a Valentine's Day concert each February.
 Concerts take place in Blue Ash Towne Center, Montgomery Park and area churches and schools.
 The orchestra also performs concerts outside its normal season, e.g. to celebrate the dedication of the National Underground Railroad Freedom Center in Cincinnati in 2004 and at outreach concerts on the grounds of the Clovernook Center for the Blind and Visually Impaired.

 Michael Chertock, principal keyboardist of the Cincinnati Symphony Orchestra and assistant professor of piano at the University of Cincinnati College-Conservatory of Music, succeeded Stanbery as conductor in 2002.
 Chertock is also organist at St. Barnabas Church in Montgomery, artistic director of the Linton Chamber Music Series' Peanut Butter and Jam Sessions for children and a composer.